-A number of studies have recently appeared on village life in farming districts in the southern part of the Republic of Vietnam.
-However, there have been few works which have been concerned with the social, economic, and administrative activities of villages in central Vietnam, and no recent systematic descriptions of fishing villages anywhere in the country.
+A number of studies have recently appeared on village life in the delta and coastal areas of the Republic of Viet Nam.
+However, there have been few works which have been concerned with the social, economic, and administrative activities of villages in central Viet Nam, and no recent systematic descriptions of fishing villages anywhere in the country.
 This study is an attempt to rectify both deficiencies.
-The lush Mekong River Delta of the south and the overpopulated, sandy, sterile, lowland coastal strip of the center differ significantly in history, geography, and culture.
+The lush Mekong River delta of the south and the overpopulated, sandy, sterile, lowland coastal strip of the center differ significantly in history, geography, and culture.
 These differences are reflected in village organization, economic activity, social structure and the nature of the security problem.

-The purpose of this study is to provide information on certain key institutions in a central Vietnamese village similar to that already available on southern villages so as to readily facilitate comparison between the two areas.1
+The purpose of this study is to provide information on certain key institutions in a central Vietnamese village similar to that already available on southern villages so as to readily facilitate comparison between the two areas.

-The southern delta provinces of Vietnam are newly settled frontier lands whereas the central lowlands, core of the ancient Champa civilization, have been inhabited by Vietnamese for more than 700 years.2
+The southern delta provinces of Viet Nam are newly settled frontier lands whereas the central lowlands, core of the ancient Champa civilization, have been inhabited by Vietnamese for more than 700 years.4 live in tightly agglomerated settlements, while the farmers of the south live in non-contiguous isolated farmsteads.